dashpilot/simple-spa/README.md

 Simple SPA also runs in environments that do not support Nodejs such as Object Storage or shared hosting and can be edited on the fly without waiting for a compiler or a build pipeline.

-## Routing
+## History.pushState() Routing
+Simple SPA supports history.pushState() routing, which gives you clean URLs (no #hash).
+Another advantage is that you can prerender you pages via a service like https://prerender.com, effectively turning you SPA into a static site!

-Simple SPA supports hash-based as well as history.pushState() routing.
-For the latter to work, you need to redirect all requests to index.html.
+For history.pushState() to work, you need to redirect all requests to index.html.
 Below are some examples on how to configure this on different platforms:

 ### http-server (for local testing)
 `http-server --port 8080 -P http://localhost:8080?`